 Continue to do the same over and over again till you begin to understand and hear the ‘melody’ and stress of English.
 You need to attune your ear to hear the rhythm this way.
 Then you will start to hear, and recognise it when other people speak to you as well.

-Don’t forget to look out for my English accent training Part 2 next week for more on how to use English stress and intonation in your speech to sound flowing and smooth.
+Click here to get Part 2 for more on how to use English stress and intonation in your speech to sound flowing and smooth.